RF Tips According to Steve Caldwell

 "Unexpected transmission is something that almost all RF guys will experience at some point. . . .
 Ask them if they are open to you including them in your spectrum management plan.
 Most people will be grateful to be included, and it offers them at least rudimentary protection, at least from your transmitters."

 Full visibility of the RF environment enables you to chase down and deal with rogue transmitters that might otherwise spoil the show.
-Steve is no stranger to this problem and had plenty of advice for on how to detect, identify, and chase down rogue transmitters.
+Steve is no stranger to this problem and had plenty of advice on how to detect, identify, and chase down rogue transmitters.

 "This process doesn't have to be daunting.
 One of the most useful techniques is to use the audio functions on your spectrum monitor to actually listen to the audio from the transmitter.
 This is getting difficult with digital modulation systems, however.
 Listening to the transmission will give you more information about its owner and whereabouts than anything else.
 Are they news crew?
 Are they inside the venue (can you hear the PA in the audio)?
 Also, look for sidetones present in the transmission.
 IEM and IFB will often contain a 19kHz pilot tone.
 Does the frequency of the transmission give you any clues?
 If the frequency is on a 100kHz channel step it is likely to be an older Lectrosonics.
 All this information will give you clues as to where to look for the source.

 Last but not least is the (sometimes) stressful process of troubleshooting.
-When speaking to Steve, broke this topic down into two sensible categories: 1) Prevention 2) Mitigating any issues that occur.
+When speaking to Steve, he broke this topic down into two sensible categories: 1) Prevention 2) Mitigating any issues that occur.

 "Once a radio microphone is given to a performer and they make their way onto the stage, your opportunity to fix any issues is very limited.
-Unless furnished with Shure Axient or Axient Digital system, and you've set up showlink, you cannot change frequencies should a spectrum issue occur.
+Unless you're furnished with a Shure Axient or Axient Digital system, and you've set up showlink, you cannot change frequencies should a spectrum issue occur.
 Other than spectrum issues, one of the most common issues is the failure of lapel and headset microphones attached to bodypack transmitters.
 The best way to combat this is to get a hold of the show run or microphone plot and listen to the audio from each microphone receiver before the artist goes on stage.
 This way you can catch any issues with poor connections on headsets before it is too late.
 You may use your RF scanner to do this.
-Most receivers come with headphones sockets for this purpose.
+Most receivers come with headphonessockets for this purpose.
 The Wavetool program provides an excellent way of monitoring radio mic receivers, as it will display metadata information from the receivers, while allowing you to PFL the audio from any receiver.
 Wavetool also contains algorithms that automatically detect pops and cracks from faulty microphone headsets and lapels.

 "Dealing with any issues that occur while a microphone is in use is a different matter.
 Once again, unless you are showlink enabled, you cannot change the frequency of a radio mic system once the artist has that mic on stage.
 If you find you are having an issue with a mic that a performer is using, there are several things that can be done to mitigate the issue.
 If the microphone starts dropping out completely, this is most likely due to lack of signal strength.
 The first thing to do is to locate the receiver, either physically, or through its software, and drop the squelch threshold setting.
 This lowers the minimum RSSI required to keep the receiver un-muted.
 This is a stop-gap procedure while you find the real cause.
 It may be that one or both of the antennas have been compromised.
 Check the RSSI metres on the receiver and see if one or both antennas are showing low level.
 If only one antenna is low, then check the orientation and position of the antenna, and the connection of the feedline to the distro.
-If both antennas are showing low level, then it is most likely lack of RF power from the transmitter.
+If both antennas are showing low level, then it is most likely a lack of RF power from the transmitter.
 If the receiver continues to drop out after lowering the squelch threshold, then this is where your hot spare microphone comes in to play.
 If you have plenty of signal strength, but you are still experiencing dropouts, then the most likely cause is interference of some kind, either from another transmission or from increased noise floor.
 One of the most common causes of interference is friendly fire – one of your own transmitters is on the same frequency.
 Often someone programming, or replacing a faulty transmitter will switch on a new unit that is on the same or close frequency, or even a frequency that is causing an IMD hit.
 Show plotting that requires the use of multiple transmitters used on the same frequency can be fraught with danger and should be avoided.
 Two transmitters on the same frequency are easy to spot, as the activity of the antenna diversity switching on the receiver increases significantly.
 This is often associated with the inability of the receiver to identify the transmitter type or read any other metadata from the transmitter."

 In a final word, Steve shared his 3 rules of thumb for using radio microphones: